 It is also the aim of the current custodians of this ancient school to ensure its facilities are enhanced to offer the best possible learning space to pupils and staff.
 Opportunities to support capital projects through voluntary donations will be led by the Foundation.

-Whether you are a former pupil reflecting on time spent at the School or a parent of a prospective pupil looking to the future, I encourage you to engage with the RGS Worcester and to consider how you can best support the School through the Foundation.
+Whether you are a former pupil reflecting on time spent at the School or a parent of a prospective pupil looking to the future, I encourage you to engage with the Foundation Office and to consider how you can best support the School through the Foundation.

 The School’s motto is ‘Respice et Prospice’ which translates as ‘Cherish the past and look to the future’.
 This encapsulates what the Foundation is all about.